ElemeFE/element/examples/docs/en-US/tree.md

 ### Custom node content
 The content of tree nodes can be customized, so you can add icons or buttons as you will

 ::: demo Use `render-content` to assign a render function that returns the content of tree nodes.
 See Vue's documentation for a detailed introduction of render functions.
+Note that this demo can't run in jsfiddle because it doesn't support JSX syntax.
+In a real project, `render-content` will work if relevant dependencies are correctly configured.
 ```html
 <el-tree
   :data="data2"